syncfusion-content/blazor-docs/blazor/image-editor/finetune.md

 FinetuneEventArgs.Cancel – Specifies a boolean value to cancel the fine-tuning action.

-N> Please note that the Filter and Finetune features were unavailable on iOS due to the non-functioning CanvasContext.filter property on this platform.
+> Please note that the Filter and Finetune features were unavailable on iOS due to the non-functioning CanvasContext.filter property on this platform.